-- 1. In RegEdit, navigate to the following key: - HKEY LOCAL MACHINE\SOFTWARE\Wow6432Node\AltiGen Communications, Inc.\AltiWare - 2.
-Find the following key: - EnableAgentLoginAutoReady - 3.
+- In RegEdit, navigate to: HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\AltiGen Communications, Inc.\AltiWare. - 2.
+Find the "EnableAgentLoginAutoReady" key.
 Change its value from 1 to 0.
-Save your change.

-In MaxAdmin, select Diagnostic >Trace.
+Save your change. - In MaxAdmin, select Diagnostic >Trace.
 Locate and run Minute Task (do not choose Midnight Task by mistake).